-Once just a Cherokee Indian path above the Reedy River, the road to Augusta, Georgia, from Greenville was used by traders and drovers who wanted to transport their products on the Savannah River.
-When Greenville was just a village, it pretty much ended where Augusta Road began.
-In the 1850s, however, a train depot and the campus of Furman University attracted well-to-do Greenville citizens to the area, so stately mansions began to be built not far from town.
+Once a Cherokee Indian path above the Reedy River, the road to Augusta, Georgia from Greenville was used by traders and drovers who wanted to transport their products on the Savannah River.
+When Greenville was just a village, it ended approximately where Augusta Road began.
+In the 1850s, however, a train depot and the campus of Furman University attracted well-to-do Greenville citizens to the area, and stately mansions began to be built not far from town.
 The one military action of the Civil War in Greenville occurred on Augusta Road in 1865 when a cavalry group descended on the area to confiscate weapons.

 Industry spurred new growth in the late 1800s with the establishment of Camperdown Mill (1876) and Mills Mill (1897), and new businesses and cotton farming began to flourish.
 In the twentieth century the road began to be paved, and a trolley ran from Mills Avenue to downtown Greenville.
-The area really took on a city look when the new Greenville High School was completed in 1938, and a decade later Lewis Plaza, the first true mall in the South, opened for business.
-During World War II Augusta Road linked the Greenville Army Air Base (later known as Donaldson Center) to the city.
+The area took on a city look when the new Greenville High School was completed in 1938.
+A decade later Lewis Plaza, the first true mall in the South, opened for business.
+During World War II Augusta Road connected the Greenville Army Air Base (later known as Donaldson Center) to the city.
 Today the 30,000 residents of the area enjoy a unique neighborhood, with thriving businesses and churches interspersed with residences along a comfortable tree-lined street.